rohithateappple/MegaGridDocumentation/docs/code/gridutils.md

 ## GetScaleBasedOnNormal()

 Returns a scale based on the surface normal.
-Used for tile transforms.
+Used for tile instance transforms.

 ```cpp
 static float GetScaleBasedOnNormal(const FVector& Normal, const float Min,